 Odds can seem a little overwhelming at first.
 With so much to learn about odds in betting, it almost feels like you need a university degree!
 But that doesn't have to be the case.
 American odds are relatively easy to understand once you've put in a little bit of time learning about how they work.
 Before we start looking at American odds a little closer, it's always useful to take a step back and look at the basics.

 In sports betting, odds can be expressed in three formats: American, Decimal, and Fractional.
-Generally, gambling enthusiasts across the world prefer American odds due to its simplicity and ability to convey relevant information at a glance.
+Generally, gambling enthusiasts across the world prefer American odds due to their simplicity and ability to convey relevant information at a glance.

 For any bettor looking to place bets overseas or get the best value for their money, it is important to understand the differences between each format.